-Entries related to chesty
+Entries linking to chesty

 Old English cest "box, coffer, casket," usually large and with a hinged lid, from Proto-Germanic *kista (source also of Old Norse and Old High German kista, Old Frisian, Middle Dutch, German kiste, Dutch kist), an early borrowing from Latin cista "chest, box," from Greek kistē "a box, basket," from PIE *kista "woven container" (Beekes compares Middle Irish cess "basket, causeway of wickerwork, bee-hive," Old Welsh cest).

 The meaning of the English word was extended to "thorax, trunk of the body from the neck to the diaphragm" c.
 1400, replacing breast (n.) in that sense, on the metaphor of the ribs as a "box" for the heart.
-Meaning "place where public money is kept (common chest, mid-15c.) was extended to "public funds" (1580s).
+The meaning "place where public money is kept (common chest, mid-15c.) was extended to "public funds" (1580s).
 Chest of drawers is from 1670s.

 late Old English prud, prute "excellent, splendid; arrogant, haughty, having or cherishing a high opinion of one's own merits; guilty of the sin of Pride," from Old French prud, oblique case of adjective prouz "brave, valiant" (11c., Modern French preux; compare prud'homme "brave man"), from Late Latin prode "advantageous, profitable" (source also of Italian prode "valiant"), a back-formation from Latin prodesse "be useful."